 In their conversation, women small business leaders shared challenges and opportunities for their businesses, highlighted the importance of mentorship, counseling, access to capital, and support for women and minority entrepreneurs, and discussed the potential detrimental impact on their startups if Congress does not pass legislation to restore net neutrality:

 “During National Small Business Week we recognize Nevada’s small businesses for being job creators and the backbone of our economy.
 I’m proud to hear from the women leaders in this room today.
-I am committed to taking their voices to Washington as I work in the Senate to make sure women and minority entrepreneurs are supported by the federal government with loan opportunities to grow their businesses and mentorship to help them develop thriving enterprises that strengthen our communities.
+I am committed to taking their voices to Washington as I work in the Senate to make sure women and minority entrepreneurs are supported by the federal government with fresh loan opportunities to grow their businesses and mentorship to help them develop thriving enterprises that strengthen our communities.